eiz/llama.cu/README.md

 * implement a more proper sampler
 * create a proper library interface and tools
 * it currently targets the RTX 4090.
 You can easily run it on Ampere devices by changing the architecture target, but anything less than 24GB or older than that will fail (either OOM or shared mem size limits).
 Probably will not bother fixing this until quantization is done.
-* type in the 20 lines of code to port to Windows

 The floating point calculations in here are as numerically close to the Meta pytorch implementation as I could get.